GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 ==== Dataset Generation and Pre-Processing
 <sec:ssl:multi_source:method:dataset>

-The dataset generation process remains largely identical to that presented in @sec:ssl:single_source:method:dataset.
+The dataset generation process remains essentially identical to that presented in @sec:ssl:single_source:method:dataset.
 All samples remain fully independent.
 The positions of both the microphone array and the sources are randomly sampled.
 This section will focus on the necessary additions to support the multi-source setting.